billysyt/x-lab/x-caption/README.md

 ```bash
 python scripts/dev.py
 ```
 If port `5173` is busy, the dev script will auto-pick the next free port.
-If you see "Another XSub instance is already running", close the existing app instance and re-run the command.
+If you see "Another X-Caption instance is already running", close the existing app instance and re-run the command.

 Build the UI for production (outputs to `static/ui/`):
 ```bash